polm/shesha/README.md

 A tool for quickly building random generators.
 (Still pretty rough, but working.)

+## Command Line Quickstart

+For the command line interface, do this:

+    npm install -g shesha
+    shesha "Shesha is [!c /cool/nice/great/sssuper/]!"

+If you're intrigued, read on...

+## Web Version

+Even if you want to use Shesha mainly on the command line, it's easier to play around with the commands at first in the web version.

-To use, check out the git repo, start up an HTTP server, and give it a look.
+To use the web version, go [here](https://polm.github.io/shesha/) or check out the git repo and start an HTTP server.

 The left pane is code, and after every keypress the right pane is updated.